BIONF/dcc2/README.md

 dcc2.parseOmaBySpec -n HUMAN,ECOLI -t pair -o /output/path/ -j jobName --annoFAS --cpus 8
 ```

-For parsing an output from OMA-standalone or a OrthoXML file, dcc2 requires:
+For parsing an output from OMA-standalone or an OrthoXML file, dcc2 requires:

 - the output orthoXML file of the ortholog groups,
 - a taxon mapping file in tab-delimited format containing 3 columns `<NCBI taxon ID>   <Original taxon name>   <Abbr. taxon name>`, where *original taxon name* is the name that is written in the orthoXML input file and *abbr. taxon name* is its abbreviation species code (for example: HOMSA for *Homo sapiens*)